Irreducible components of minuscule affine Deligne-Lusztig varieties: Irreducible components in the superbasic case

 \begin{lemma}[{\cite[Lemma 5.3]{hamacher15a}}] Let

 Then the type of any EL-chart $A$ lies in $P_{m,n,d}$ and the type defines a bijection

 \end{lemma}

 \begin{example} There are two important special cases of EL-charts. \begin{assertionlist} \item An EL-chart is called small if $A+n \subset f(A)$, in other words if its type only has entries $0$ and $1$.
-They correspond to the affine Deligne-Lusztig varieties with minuscule Hodge point. \item A semi-module is an EL-chart $A \subset \ZZ$, which are the invariants that occur in the split case. \end{assertionlist} There is a bijection between small semi-modules up to equivalence and (rational) Dyck paths from $(0,0)$ to $(n-m,m)$ (see \cite{GM13} for more details).
+They correspond to the affine Deligne-Lusztig varieties with minuscule Hodge point. \item A semi-module is an EL-chart $A \subset \ZZ$.
+These are the invariants that occur in the split case. \end{assertionlist} There is a bijection between small semi-modules up to equivalence and rational Dyck paths from $(0,0)$ to $(n-m,m)$, that is lattice paths allowing only steps in the north and east direction which stay above the diagonal.
 This gives a purely combinatorial motivation for the definitions below.

+The bijection is given as follows (see \cite{GM13} for more details).
 With a given equivalence class $[A]$ of small semi-modules, we associate the path which goes east at the $i$-th step if $\type(A)_i = 0$ and north if $\type(A)_i = 1$.
-By the above lemma this map is well-defined and a bijection.
-Moreover, if we choose $\min A =0$, then $A$ is the set of $(-m,n-m)$-levels in the sense of \cite{ALW15} of points on or above the path.
+By the above lemma, this map is well-defined and a bijection.
+Moreover, if we choose $\min A =0$, then one can recover $A$ from the Dyck path as the set of $(m,m-n)$-levels in the sense of \cite{ALW15} of points on or above the path, giving the inverse to the bijection.

 \end{example}

 There is another invariant of EL-charts which is more important for the application of this theory, as it allows us to calculate the dimension of strata inside the affine Deligne-Lusztig variety.